 - Establishing effective communication: You must streamline communications with your staff, couriers, and fulfillment partners.
 Firm up your internal process and protocols, and prioritize visibility into your operations for your entire staff.

-Additional Resources for Learning More About Walmart's Inventory Management Practices
+Resources For Walmart's Inventory Management Practices

 Amazon disrupted retail with a bang.
 As they dominated, Walmart slowly adopted innovative approaches to omnichannel retail.
 Now it is thriving with robust implementations and reorganization, all while making use of their physical prominence worldwide.